 Good to Know: Shoptracker does have a limit on its payout though because you can only make $36 per year for participating.
 But the cashback is worth it if you plan on ordering from Amazon even just a few times or over the course of the year.

-Download Trim on your phone now to have a money-conscious assistant in your pocket.
+Download Cushion on your phone now to have a money-conscious assistant in your pocket.
 But it’s annoying taking care of all the tiny things that you need to get done to really cut into your budget.
-Trim solves the problem of making numerous phone calls and dealing with catty sales representatives.
-Trim negotiates your bills for you, and it works through Facebook Messenger, so you have proof of the interaction.
+Cushion solves the problem of making numerous phone calls and dealing with catty sales representatives.
+Cushion negotiates your bills for you, and it works through Facebook Messenger, so you have proof of the interaction.